e-strauss/JML_XAI_Project/docs/src/index.md

 |:--------------------------------------------- |:------------------------------:|
 | ![](images/boa_constrictor.JPEG)                          | ![](images/heatMap.png)               |

+### Getting started
+To familiarise yourself with the package, there are sample implementations of LIME & SHAP in the documentation.
+On the other hand, there is the subfolder "demo" in the JML_XAI_Project package folder, from which "lime_demo.jl" can be executed, which runs LIME or SHAP.

+!!! warning
     To use the package please add the following code to your environment

 ```julia
 using Pkg